 Youth Suicide Prevention: Getting Your Students the Care They Need

 Youth mental health began declining in 2009 and has been steadily worsening ever since.
 By 2019, more than 13% of adolescents had been diagnosed with a mental health condition, marking more than a 50% increase over the past decade.
 Today, suicide is a leading cause of death among teens, which means that when it comes to student mental health, school districts remain in an all-hands-on-deck moment.

 Everyone—parents, teachers, administrators, IT teams, even bus drivers—must therefore be involved in the effort to help address the student mental health crisis, with particular focus given to suicide prevention.
-Indeed, according to the most recent data from the American Foundation for Suicide Prevention, nearly 9% of high school students made a suicide attempt in the past year.
+Indeed, according to the most recent data from the American Foundation for Youth Suicide Prevention, nearly 9% of high school students made a suicide attempt in the past year.
 And it’s not only high school students: for children aged 5-11 suicide is now the eighth leading cause of death.

 With such a high-stakes and emotionally charged crisis, it can be hard for districts to know where to start.
-That’s why Lightspeed Systems® sat down with Amy Grosso, Board Chair for the Central Texas Chapter of the American Foundation for Suicide Prevention, to learn what the experts recommend K-12 school districts do.
+That’s why Lightspeed Systems® sat down with Amy Grosso, Board Chair for the Central Texas Chapter of the American Foundation for Youth Suicide Prevention, to learn what the experts recommend K-12 school districts do.

 Dr. Grosso stressed that districts must create an environment in which students feel comfortable talking about how they really feel.